cloudflare/hellogopher/README.md

 All the tools used by the Makefile have been vetted and fixed to work out of the box.
 However, most other tools (`gometalinter`, `guru`, ...) and editors are very likely not to work unless you place the repository at `$GOPATH/src/$IMPORT_PATH`.

+The point of hellogopher is not to be an universal wrapper or the only tool you use, but to get you started easily before you learn GOPATH.

 ## Why

 Go developers should know and use GOPATH.
 But at Cloudflare we noticed it was the main cause of friction for novice or casual Go users.
 They expect to just clone a repository anywhere, and be able to build it.